Exchequer: Exchequer in Scotland

 From 1832, no new barons were appointed; their role was increasingly assumed by judges of the Court of Session.
 By the Exchequer Court (Scotland) Act 1856 (19 & 20 Vict. c.
 56), the Exchequer became a part of the Court of Session.
 A lord ordinary acts as a judge in Exchequer causes.
 The English forms of process ceased to be used in 1947.

 Exchequer of Ireland

-The Exchequer of Ireland developed in 1210 when King John of England reorganized the governance of his Lordship of Ireland and brought it more in line with English law.
+The Exchequer of Ireland developed in 1210 when King John of England reorganised the governance of his Lordship of Ireland and brought it more in line with English law.
 It consisted of the Superior Exchequer, a court of equity and revenue akin to the Exchequer of Pleas, and the Inferior Exchequer.
 The latter were the treasurers who handled all logistics from collecting the money (Teller or Cashier), logging it (Clerk of the Pells) and signing money orders accepting or paying money.
 It was managed by its own Chancellor of the Exchequer of Ireland and Chief Baron of the Irish Exchequer.